RexZhann/m4r_project/README.md

 ## About

-`FEST` is a Python-based implementation of a space-time finite element scheme.
+`fest` is a Python-based implementation of a space-time finite element scheme.
 This project provides a framework for solving partial differential equations using finite element methods that consider both spatial and temporal dimensions simultaneously.

 ## Features